johnwickerson/memalloy/cat2als/README.md

       sub-model, it is not necessary to form the overall consistency/definedness/deadness predicates, so pass the `-i`
       flag (for 'intermediate model') to inhibit this.

+- There are a few syntactic restrictions on `.cat` files.

+    - The variable `int`, built into Herd, clashes with a keyword in Alloy, so is not allowed.
+You can use `thd` instead.

+    - The variable `X`, built into Herd, clashes with another variable in Alloy, so is not allowed.
+You can use `domain(atom) |
+      range(atom)` instead.

+    - The variables `L` and `A` are used in Herd for 'release' and 'acquire' accesses in the Arm8 architecture, but these clash with the variables for 'local' accesses in OpenCL and 'atomic' accesses in C and OpenCL, respectively.
+Alloy does not allow variables to be re-used in this way, so you must use `screl` and `scacq` in the Arm8 architecture instead.

+Credits:
+- John Wickerson, Imperial College London, 2017.